hgeorge82/PokeBall/README.md

 https://github.com/hgeorge82/UFO-Drone/assets/71345399/250816aa-9ca6-41dc-8d46-f4c2010625a6

-This is our 3rd launch, some materials did got misplaced, but no damged was done
+This is our 3rd launch, some materials did got misplaced, but no damgage was done